Torus decomposition and foliation detected slopes: Torus decomposition and rational homology spheres

 Now suppose $T$ cannot be isotoped to any of the JSJ decomposing tori that are boundary components of some hyperbolic pieces.
 Then we claim that it can be isotoped to be disjoint from these decomposing tori.
 In fact, if it does essentially intersect such a decomposing torus, then it would also intersect some hyperbolic piece in essential annuli, leading to a contradiction.

-The decomposing tori that are boundary components of some hyperbolic pieces separate $M$ into pieces that are either hyperbolic or graph manifolds.
-We still can use a tree to describe such a decomposition, see Figure~\ref{fig:graphdecomp}, where our torus $T$ lies in some maximal graph manifold piece $G$.
+The JSJ decomposing tori that are boundary components of some hyperbolic pieces separate $M$ into pieces that are either hyperbolic or graph manifolds.
+We still can use a tree to describe such a decomposition, see Figure~\ref{fig:graphdecomp}, where our torus $T$ lies in some maximal graph manifold piece $G$ ($G$ could also be Seifert fibered).

 Now consider the neighbours of $G$ on the new decomposing tree.
 Let $T_1,...,T_n$ be the boundary tori of $G$.
 Let $H_i$ be the hyperbolic piece whose boundary contains $T_i$, and $\bar{H}_i$ be the component of $M$ containing $H_i$ when separating $M$ along $T_i$, see Figure~\ref{fig:graphdecomp}.
 Again by Lemma~\ref{lem:essann}, $\mathcal{F}|_{\bar{H}_i}$ is taut.